Lux Christian Academy: Policies & Handbook

 I understand that I must provide a two (2) weeks written notice of withdrawal from the program before the following month.
 If this notification is not provided, I agree to pay all tuition and fees for the month,

 whether or not my child attends.
 I understand that when my child is withdrawn, s/he will only be eligible for re-admission based on space availability and all other enrollment criteria.
 If my child is selected for re-enrollment, I will be required to complete an entire new Enrollment Agreement at the current rate and pay a new non-refundable Registration Fee at the current rate.
-If there is an outstanding balance when my child was withdrawn, I will be required to bring my account current prior to completing a re-enrollment application.
+If there is an outstanding balance when my child is withdrawn, I will be required to bring my account current prior to completing a re-enrollment application.

 I understand all fees (Tuition, Registration, Activity) are non-refundable.